deepin-community/vtk9/Documentation/dev/git/develop.md

 some text, GitLab will offer completions for developers whose real names or user names match.

+Here is a list of developers usernames and their specific area of expertise.
+A merge request without a developer tagged has very low chance to be merged in a reasonable timeframe.

+ * @mwestphal: Qt, filters, data Model, widgets, parallel, anything else.
+ * @charles.gueunet: filters, data model, SMP, events, pipeline.
+ * @kmorel: General VTK Expertise, VTK-m accelerators.
+ * @demarle: Ray tracing.
+ * @will.schroeder: algorithms, computational geometry, filters, SPH, SMP, widgets,  point cloud, spatial locators.
+ * @sujin.philip: VTK-m Accelerators, SMP, DIY.
+ * @robertmaynard: build-system, VTK-m accelerators, filters, data model, IO.
+ * @yohann.bearzi: filters, data model, HTG, computational geometry, algorithms.
+ * @ken-martin: OpenGL, polygonal and volume rendering, OpenVR, Vulkan, native windows, WebAssembly.
+ * @sebastien.jourdain: web, WebAssembly, Python, Java
+ * @allisonvacanti: VTK-m, vtkDataArray, vtkArrayDispatch, vtk::Range, data model, text rendering.
+ * @sankhesh: volume rendering, Qt, OpenGL, widgets, vtkImageData, DICOM, VR.
+ * @ben.boeckel: CMake, module system, third-parties.
+ * @cory.quammen: readers, filters, data modeling, general usage, documentation.
+ * @seanm: macOS, Cocoa, cppcheck, clang

+If you would like to be included in this list, juste create a merge request.

+### Human Reviews ###

+Reviewers may add comments providing feedback or to acknowledge their approval.
+When a human reviewers suggest a change, please take it into account or discuss your choices with the reviewers until an agreement is reached.
+At this point, please `resolve` the discussion by clicking on the dedicated button.

+When all discussion have been adressed, the reviewers will either do another pass of comment or acknowledge their approval in some form.

+Please be swift to adress or discuss comments, it will increase the speed at which your changes will be merged.

+### Comments Formatting ###

 Comments use [GitLab Flavored Markdown][] for formatting.
 See GitLab documentation on [Special GitLab References][] to add links to things like merge requests and commits in other repositories.